jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 ## Set theoretic semantics

 It can be proven that the type theory of Lean is equivalent to ZFC + countable inaccessible cardinals.
-Here "ZFC + countable inaccessible cardinals" means ZFC + "for every $n > 0$, there exists $n$ inaccessible cardinals, one smaller than the other".
+Here "ZFC + countable inaccessible cardinals" means ZFC + "for every $n > 0$, there exists $n$ inaccessible cardinals, one smaller than the other"
+(for discussions on subtleties, see [here](https://mathoverflow.net/questions/380539/are-we-sure-the-calculus-of-inductive-constructions-and-zfc-plus-countably-many), and also [here](https://mathoverflow.net/questions/59520/how-true-are-theorems-proved-by-coq)).
 Suppose $\mathrm{ZFC}_n$ means ZFC with $n$ inaccessible cardinals, and $\mathrm{CIC}_n$ means calculus of inductive construction with $n$ universes with type theoretic axiom of choice and law of exclusion of middle.